YiyangZhang0201/starter-hugo-academic/content/note/CRSP&COMPUSTATS.md

 ---
-title: CRSP & COMPUSTATS Data Playbook
+title: Paper Reading Notes
-summary: This note is based on my learning at the Gatech MGT 6090 and Emory FIN 726.
-Many thanks to Professor Chava and Professor Chordia and their excellent teaching!
+summary: This note is based on my paper reading for some topics besides those listed.
 tags:
 - Finance
 date: "2023-11-09T00:00:00Z"